WayneMusungu/Instagram-Clone/README.md

 #### Author: [Wayne Musungu](https://github.com/WayneMusungu)

 #### **Description**
-THis is an instagram clone application that allows users to create an account, upload posts, like and download other users photos
+This is an Instagram clone application that allows users to create an account, upload posts, like and download other users photos

 #### Livelink